DopierRex/OneNext/README.md

 IMPORTANT:
 OneNext is under the terms of the GNU General Public License by the Free Software Foundation, version 3.
 The use of resources in this repository is for evaluation and educational purposes; please proceed only if you are confident in your abilities, understand and accept the terms herein.
 Source software is under the terms of respective GNU / CC0 / MIT original projects' licenses.
 No liability or warrants are attributed to, implied in, or derived from this software.

-None of the extra cores, settings and configurations are permanent, as they are only set from the SD card.
-You can just revert to your usual setup by simply replacing the SD card with your own previusly used SD cards, whenever you wish.
+None of the extra cores, settings and configurations in OneNext are permanent; they are only set from the SD card files.
+You can just revert to your old Next build, by simply replacing the SD card with your own previous card, whenever you wish.

-OneNext does not include game roms; you must add your own games/roms to respective system folders: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI.
+OneNext does not include game roms; you must add your games/roms to respective system folders: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI.

 REQUIREMENTS